-The ten “Melbourne Marathon Spartan Legends” photographed for “The Wall” prior to the 2012 marathon.
+The photo below shows the then ten “Melbourne Marathon Spartan Legends” photographed for “The Wall” prior to the 2012 (35th) marathon.

-The graph, derived from the information stored in our database, shows the average times of the seven runners for each year.
+The graph, derived from the information stored in our database, shows the average times of the five runners for each year.
 The gradual improvement over the first few events is now being over shadowed by the effects of aging.
-1982 is of particular interest because of the excellent conditions, resulting in most of the seven running their best Melbourne time.
+1982 is of particular interest because of the excellent conditions, resulting in most of the five running their best Melbourne time.
 Bill Rodgers’ winning time of 2:11:08 was world class.
-The 2015 average time was 4h54m04s which extended to 5h12m14s in 2016.
-Only Wayne Thompson and Roger Weinstein ran more quickly in 2016.
+The 1982 average time was 2h58m59s which extended to 5h45m52s in 2018.
+Bruce Hargreaves and John Dobson both finished despite illness and injury while Wayne Thompson, who had run 3h20m earlier in the year was the 4h30 pacer.
+The 2019 improvement was mainly because John Dobson was uninjured and Wayne Thompson wasn’t pacing.
+Four of the five ran faster in 2021 than they had in 2019 with both Wayne Thompson and John Dobson winning their age groups.

 The Legends periodically get together for a run around the Tan.
 Pictured on the 31st of March 2011 are Roger Weinstein, Nev Gardner, John Dean, Wayne Thompson, John Dobson, Bruce “Digger” Hargreaves, David Foskey, and Frank Biviano.
 Peter Ryan missed the photo.
 Peter Battrick and Manny Karageorgiou were unable to attend.

-There were new singlets for the 35th running – see photograph at the top of this page and here for a comprehensive overview.
+There were new singlets for the 35th running – see here for a comprehensive overview.

 Nev Gardner models his 1978 finisher’s tee shirt.
 Autographs include Rob de Castella and Steve Moneghetti.